tomchapin/data/README.md

 ## Contributing

-Simply edit/add the mountains .geojson file in the proper directory and submit a pull request.
+Simply edit/add the mountains [geojson](http://geojson.org/) file in the proper directory and submit a pull request.

+## Questions / Complaints ?

+Open a Github issue or email me at [jason@waldrip.net](mailto://jason@waldrip.net)